Tag Archives: Comedy

 Grade: B

-That being said, I found the overall result of the film to be a decent experience, but certainly nothing fantastic.
+That said, I found the film’s overall result to be a decent experience, but certainly nothing fantastic.
 I was left with the feeling that it was “okay”.

 I do not think it was good enough to warrant Oscar nominations, but it was enjoyable all the same.